xDouglasx/sportdec-football/README.md

 ### Installing

-After downloading or cloning the project, on the main folder open your cmd, i suggest you to use [Cmder](http://cmder.net/) if you are using windows and run the command
+After downloading or cloning the project, on the main folder open your cmd, i suggest you to use [Cmder](http://cmder.net/) or git bash and run the command

 ```
 mvn install